Please activate the Breadcrumb-NavXT plug-in to use the section.

 Since starting Matador in 2006, Ross Borden has worked with dozens of brands and destinations on custom content and viral marketing campaigns.
-He is an expert at destination/tourism marketing and in 2012 will be speaking at travel/tourism conferences in Berlin, Mexico, Switzerland, Colorado, London, New York, Zimbabwe, and Jordan.
+He is an expert at destination/tourism marketing and in 2013/14 will be speaking at travel/tourism conferences in Berlin, Mexico, Norway, London, New York, and Namibia.
 He has lived in Spain, Kenya, and Argentina, and currently splits time between New York and his native San Francisco.

 Ben Polansky is one of the founding members of Matador.
 He has lived in Spain, traveled in Asia and Africa, taught in Central America, and trekked and surfed his way through South America.
 He lives in San Francisco, where he manages a youth leadership program and travels vicariously through the Matador community.